 The EE-Matic auto-exposure system takes as input data both the light meter reading and the film speed — selectable with a dial on the top plate — and calculates an exposure utilizing both the aperture and shutter speed.
 It’s not well documented just how this is chosen, but it appears that it attempts to choose an appropriate shutter speed first and an aperture second, trying to keep the aperture as near the middle of its range as possible.
 It supports film speeds from ASA 6 to ASA 400 and the dial has DIN markings as well.

 The shutter is a Seiko-LA leaf shutter similar to those in many Konica and Minolta rangefinders of the era, as well as some Olympus and Canon cameras.
 This version features only four shutter speeds — 1/30, 1/60, 1/125 and 1/250 second.
-The shutter speed selected by the auto-exposure unit is indicated by a needle in the viewfinder as the shutter release button is depressed, very much like the Olympus 35RC.
+The shutter speed selected by the auto-exposure unit is indicated by a needle in the viewfinder as the shutter release button is depressed, opposite-hand but similar to the shutter speed-aperture relationship and display on the Olympus 35RC.
 If the auto-exposure system doesn’t think a reasonable exposure can be made at f/2.8 and 1/30 second, it slides up a red flag in the brightline frame in the viewfinder and the shutter refuses to fire.